 (This article was first published on 14 December 2017.
-It is being re-posted from The Quint’s archives to mark Sanjay Gandhi’s birth anniversary.)
+It has been reposted from The Quint’s archives to mark Sanjay Gandhi’s birth anniversary.)

 Sanjay Gandhi, son of Indira Gandhi and grandson of Jawaharlal Nehru, always evokes mixed feelings.
 His supporters love his practicality, action-oriented thinking, aggressiveness and decisiveness.
 His critics hate his rebellious, destructive, often rude side and the fact that he practically ran the government on behalf of his mother between 1973-1977, without standing for elections even once.

 Either way, he was unmissable in the 1970s.
 He had a lot of energy and zeal, a loyal following, a wide network of contacts and the Gandhi surname behind him, which made him the ideal prime ministerial candidate – a milestone that seemed inevitable.
 But his strongly authoritarian personality and disdain for parliamentary governance and procedures created several obstacles along the way.
 He died in a tragic plane crash in 1980.

 Sanjay Gandhi, a famous member of the Nehru-Gandhi family, was born on 14 December 1946 to Indira Gandhi and Feroze Gandhi in Allahabad.
 By 1947, the British had left the country, Sanjay was a year old and his grandfather, Jawaharlal Nehru, had become India’s first Prime Minister.

 Eventually, Indira’s marriage fell apart and she moved into Nehru’s residence with Sanjay and her elder son, Rajiv.
 Between the two, Sanjay was the one more coddled by his mother and grandfather.
 He was passionate about designing and manufacturing cars and eventually obtained a pilot’s licence too.